carpentriesoffline/CW24_Build_miniHPC/doc/step-by-step.md

 sudo apt-get install -y slurmd slurm-client munge vim ntp ntpdate
 ```

+- Copy the `/etc/hosts` from the login node to the compute node
 - Copy the slurm config of the login node to `/etc/slurm/slurm.conf`
-- Copy the `/etc/munge/munge.key` from the login node to the client node
+- Copy the `/etc/munge/munge.key` from the login node to the compute node

 ## Making an image of the compute node OS